 - A lower bounce rate: If consumers find what they are looking for on your website, they are less likely to go back to Google to look for something else.

 - Backlinks and a ton of social media shares: Pillar pages are widely and frequently shared, especially among influencers in a certain field.

 - Gets traffic throughout the lifetime of your blog or website: Because pillar content is evergreen content, its value does not diminish over time.

 - A high Google ranking: The large word count, shares, and backlinks will all help to boost your SERP visibility.

-Because pillar content goes above and beyond standard blog posts, it requires some extra effort to develop.
+The development of pillar content requires some additional effort since it goes beyond standard blog posts.
 Take a look at the 5-step procedure for developing your own series of pillar blogs if you are interested in using this powerful business tool on your own website.

 Step 1: Understand your audience

 Building pillar content for your personal or business blog may appear to be an individual pursuit – after all, isn’t this an opportunity to share your deepest feelings and most valuable advice with your readers?
 Well, yes and no. It is crucial to create unique pillar content, but it is even more important that the topics you select to address resonate with your target audience.
 If you are counting on these critical blogs to represent your business in the best light possible, it is critical that they are useful to your readers.
 To do so, you must first figure out who your target audience is.
 In order to answer the following questions, take a close look at your social media analytics tools like your Google Analytics, and CRM database.